 In fact, I strongly believe that a new generation of CASE tools that:

 - Simplify the drawing of the models (e.g. allowing free-hand drawing of the models on a TabletPC, promoting simpler versions of the modeling notation for certain types of users and uses, allowing to combine or drag-and-drop elements from different types of diagrams when defining the models and so forth)

 - Offer interesting model-based services (e.g. quality checks in a reasonable amount of time, model version control for distributed teams, code-generation services,…)

 could end the “Modeling War” since then, clearly, the time invested in making the models explicit (now less) would pay off thanks to benefits of the model-based services.

 I don’t think having one of these tools is science fiction at all.
 Most of these aspects have already been published as prototypes or research papers.
 We just need to combine them in a single tool.
 Maybe it is just me, but I would be very excited if I had a tool that could let me use my TabletPC TO sketch a class diagram, get an immediate feedback that the model is OK and automatically generate the DDL script for my preferred DBMS.
 Don’t you agree?
-If you had that tool (or, even better, picture the tool of your dreams), wouldnt you start thinking that maybe modeling (better said: explicit modeling) is not such a bad idea?
+If you had that tool (or, even better, picture the tool of your dreams), wouldn’t you start thinking that maybe modeling (better said: explicit modeling) is not such a bad idea?

-Antoni Olivé: ON the Role OF Conceptual Schemas IN Information Systems Development.
+Antoni Olivé: On the Role OF Conceptual Schemas in Information Systems Development.
 ADA-Europe 2004: 16-34